Department of Mathematics - University of Utah

 Like MACSYMA, REDUCE is implemented in Lisp, but in a dialect called Portable Standard Lisp (PSL) that was developed at the University of Utah.

 PSL is unusual in the Lisp world in also having a more-readable (for most non-Lisp programmers) Algol-like representation, RLISP, and it is that form which is used in the REDUCE implementation.
-There are about 263,000 lines of RLISP code underneath REDUCE.
+In mid-2012, there are about 706,000 lines of RLISP code, 312,000 lines of standard Lisp code, and 1,766,000 lines of C code, in a REDUCE snapshot.

 2. What books are available for REDUCE?